 Although Marx regarded the power of ideas as influential, though subordinate, in dialectic historical changes, his materialist philosophy is ultimately anti-elitist in that revolutions must come from the proletarians themselves.
 Paradoxically, Vladimir Lenin, the fist person to head a self-proclaimed Marxist government after the October Revolution, swore that centralized and hierarchal measures to agitate class-consciousness were indispensable to establish socialism.

-Distinctions in Marx and Lenin on the Revolutionary Road
+Distinctions between Marx and Lenin on the Revolutionary Road

 Moreover, Lenin asserted that the fellow socialists which downplayed the importance of revolutionary battle and merely focused on “economic struggles” were ultimately enemies of the socialist movement.
 Paradoxically, Lenin did not hold the working class itself in the highest regard.
 In WITBD, Lenin maintained that trade union antagonism and strikes were merely displaying class struggle in ”embryo”, meaning in an insulated and juvenile form.
 In fact, he considered the workers inept to independently comprehend the profound socialist struggle because they lacked “Social-Democratic consciousness:”

-In his attempted communist realization, Lenin arguably scorned essentials Marxist doctrines, primarily the determinist materialization of class struggle.
-According to Lenin, workers may collectively organize themselves in unions, arrange strikes, demand pay raise and so on.
-Yet he rejected that socialism developed spontaneously from workers and trade unionism – neither as a general philosophy nor in Russia – but rather from an intellectual movement by “educated representatives.”
+In his endevour to realize communist utopia, Lenin basically scorned essentials Marxist doctrines, primarily the determinist materialization of class struggle.
+According to Lenin, the working class was, under correct guidance, capable of collectively organizing themselves in unions, arrange strikes, demand pay raise and so on.
+Yet he rejected that socialism developed spontaneously from workers and trade unions – neither as a general doctrine nor in his own Russia – but rather from an intellectual movement led by “educated representatives.”
 Lenin even asserted that the social status of Marx and Engels denotes that they, too, belonged to the “bourgeois intelligentsia.”
-When Russian workers did awake to class struggles in the 1890s, Lenin claimed, it came as a result of deliberate agitation by socialist intellectuals.
+When Russian workers did awake to class struggles in the labour revolts and democratic reform of the 1890s, Lenin claimed, it came as a result of deliberate agitation by socialist intellectuals.

 Lenin, on the other hand, seems to dispute the premise that class-consciousness is a materialistic derivative, or, at the least, distrust it as the causal element of a socialist revolution.
 Hence, the need for “professional revolutionaries” and “professional agitators.”
 These professional socialists were part of the centralized secrecy of the revolution, and Lenin affirms: “it takes years to train” them.
 The functions of these professionals were organizational work to weaken the authorities, yet it was equally important that they were well reversed in agitation and propagandist measures to persuade the proletarians.

-Drawing from the October Revolution’s successful overthrow of the Tsarist Empire, it would appear that Marx is wrong, and that the masses in fact are unable to develop class-consciousness as a pure reaction to capital and labour relations.
+Drawing from the October Revolution’s successful overthrow of the Tsarist Empire in 1917, it would appear that Marx is wrong, and that the masses in fact are unable to develop class-consciousness as a pure reaction to capital and labour relations.
 Perhaps class-consciousness does not “inevitably” develop, but forms from intellectual guidance, as Lenin assumed.
-Conceivably, it may not suddenly become “evident” that the bourgeoisie is “unfit to rule,” but that this awareness must be learned.
-Correspondingly, a pressing Marxist question, based on its theory on economic determinism and capitalism, is why communist revolutions failed to materialize in most industrialized nations, despite profound inequalities and tensions between workers and capitalists, if Marx and Engels were correct.
+Conceivably, then, it would not suddenly become “evident” that the bourgeoisie is “unfit to rule,” but that this awareness must be learned.
+Correspondingly, a pressing Marxist question, based on its theory on economic determinism, is why communist revolutions failed to materialize in most industrialized nations, despite profound inequalities and tensions between workers and capitalists, if Marx and Engels were correct.

 Lenin’s revolutionary belief in the necessity to “awaken” the proletariat can, at least, explain this revolutionary absence with, say, a shortage of educated agitators, weak organizational strength, and flimsy mass mobilization.
 Marxism, though, has a great philosophical challenge if such explanations accurately explain why revolutions occur in some nations and not others.
 That is, if the materialist view that economic conditions determine ideas is true, which according to Marx is the premise of the Marxist historical analysis, then the masses themselves should realize their oppressive situation based on their economic state.
 If the proletariat themselves fail to comprehend their “oppression” then either materialism or the Marxist economic assessment of capitalism is mistaken.

 In order to not distort Marx’s positions, it must be said that Marx did not regard class-consciousness as something that mechanically appeared in workers.
 The capitalist economy’s superstructures – conceptions, institutions, law, culture, etc. – produce “bourgeois ideology” in order to reproduce the “class rule.”
-It is the Marxist condemnation of ideology that has given rise to the Neo-Marxist concept of “false consciousness” because, as Marx maintained, the ruling ideas in a society are merely reflections of the material relationships, which will seek to legitimize self-interested power structures.
-Marx, nonetheless, simultaneously alleged that he disclosed material conditions by empirically analysing productive forces, which would reveal themselves irrespective from ideologists.
-The nature of economic determinism is precisely the theory that capitalist production is based on real conflicts, and that the proletarians would forcefully react as these conflicts worsen.
+It is the Marxist condemnation of ideology that has given rise to the Neo- (or cultural) Marxist concept of “false consciousness” because, as Marx maintained, the ruling ideas in a society are merely reflections of the material relationships, which will seek to legitimize self-interested power structures.
+Marx, nonetheless, alleged that he disclosed material conditions by empirically analysing productive forces, which would reveal themselves irrespective of ideologues.
+The nature of economic determinism is precisely the theory that capitalist production is based on real conflicts, and that the proletarians would forcefully react when these conflicts necessarily worsens.
 Lenin’s lack of faith in the ability of the proletarians to develop this conscious reaction to their material conditions are therefore starkly opposed this position.